dkwolf1/hass-secure/README.md

 🌐 Web-based interface with multilingual support (🇬🇧 English / 🇳🇱 Dutch)
 Use the language selector at the top of the dashboard to switch translations 📝 Per-module logs + downloadable full report

+## Build Process

+The add-on's Dockerfile now uses the lightweight `python:3.11-alpine` image.
+Python and `pip` are included, so only `bash` needs to be installed.
+Building is as simple as running a standard `docker build` command.